The Ultimate Travel Companion: How to Find Your Perfect Carry-On Travel Pack

 Last but not least, it’s essential to ensure the manufacturing of your travel pack is done as sustainably and ethically as possible:

-• If you want your travel pack to be water-repellent, consider models that use perfluorochemical(PFC)-free methods to achieve durable water repellency (DWR).
+• If you want your travel pack to repel water, only consider models that use perfluorochemical(PFC)-free methods (aka “no forever chemicals“) to achieve durable water repellency (DWR).

 If nothing else, check the sustainability credentials of the brand you buy from.
 If you can’t find anything (of any substance) on their website, chances are they don’t care.